 Development & Acquisition Partners

-Through these partnerships, DSD now has the capability to not only serve end customers, but also support other industry players that can originate and/or develop projects but don’t have the capacity or resources to own and operate them long-term.
+Through these partnerships, DSD now has the capability to not only serve end customers, but also support other solar power industry players that can originate and/or develop projects but don’t have the capacity or resources to own and operate them long-term.

-This combination of in-house expertise and external financial power makes DSD an ideal partner.
+This combination of in-house solar expertise and external financial power makes DSD an ideal partner.
 The DSD team brings capabilities and experience across the value chain of any commercial, industrial or municipal renewable energy project — which means we can come in at any point throughout the project lifecycle and provide accretive value to both end customers and partners.

 Quality, safety and customer focus are the pillars of our project management team.
-To deliver a superior energy asset, we rely on the best supplier and subcontractor partners.
+To deliver a superior solar energy asset, we rely on the best supplier and subcontractor partners.

 We view our suppliers and sub-contractors as extensions of the DSD team, so we hold them to the same best-in-class standards.
 (To get an idea of what we mean, please see our supplier terms.)
 And because they deliver for us — and, by extension, for our clients — we treat them as true partners throughout the project.